CVE-2026-25051: CWE-79: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in n8n-io n8n

 Technical Analysis

-The vulnerability identified as CVE-2026-25051 affects the n8n open-source workflow automation platform prior to version 1.123.2.
-It is categorized as a Cross-Site Scripting (XSS) flaw under CWE-79, caused by improper neutralization of input during web page generation.
-Specifically, the issue occurs in the handling of webhook responses and related HTTP endpoints where user-supplied input is embedded in HTML responses without adequate sanitization.
-Although n8n implements a Content Security Policy (CSP) sandbox intended to isolate HTML responses and prevent script execution, under certain conditions this CSP sandbox is not correctly applied, allowing malicious scripts to run with same-origin privileges.
-An attacker must be an authenticated user with permissions to create or modify workflows, enabling them to craft workflows that embed malicious scripts.
-When other users interact with these workflows, the scripts execute in their browsers, potentially leading to session hijacking, credential theft, or account takeover.
-The vulnerability does not require administrative privileges but does require some level of authenticated access and user interaction.
-The CVSS 4.0 base score is 8.5 (high), reflecting the network attack vector, low attack complexity, no need for privileges beyond workflow modification, and partial user interaction.
-The vulnerability has been addressed in n8n version 1.123.2, which properly enforces the CSP sandbox and sanitizes inputs to prevent script injection.
-No public exploits or active exploitation campaigns have been reported to date.
+CVE-2026-25051 is a Cross-Site Scripting (XSS) vulnerability classified under CWE-79 affecting n8n, an open-source workflow automation platform.
+The vulnerability exists in versions prior to 1.123.2 and is due to improper neutralization of input during web page generation, specifically in the handling of webhook responses and related HTTP endpoints.
+Under certain conditions, the Content Security Policy (CSP) sandbox, which is intended to isolate HTML responses and prevent script execution, is not correctly enforced.
+This flaw allows an authenticated user with permission to create or modify workflows to inject malicious scripts into the workflow's HTTP responses.
+When other users interact with these crafted workflows, the malicious scripts execute with same-origin privileges, enabling session hijacking, credential theft, or account takeover.
+The vulnerability requires the attacker to have at least workflow modification rights and some user interaction to trigger the payload.
+The CVSS 4.0 base score is 8.5, reflecting high severity due to network attack vector, low attack complexity, no need for elevated privileges beyond workflow modification, and high impact on confidentiality and integrity.
+The vulnerability has been addressed in n8n version 1.123.2 by correcting the CSP enforcement and input sanitization mechanisms.
+No known exploits have been reported in the wild as of the publication date.

 Potential Impact